mattambrogi/100-days-of-code/log.md

 **Key Learning**: When you are in the zone, don't let it go.
 Use it all up till you don't have anymore.

 **Thoughts:** Feels good to get all this done.
 It's amazing the amount of complexity and little edge cases you need to consider when building even a simple web app like this.
 Just the little things that you need to remember.
 It's actually quite fun to juggle them all in your head.
+I think I'm just about done with this.
+Going to spend one more day wrapping up little things, then deploy.

 **Minutes Worked:** 160